solids4foam/solids4foam/tutorials/fluidSolidInteraction/beamInCrossFlow/README.md

 ---

-If you would like to learn more about the case, please continue; if not, how about you check out the [other tutorial guides](./more-tutorials/README.md).
+If you would like to learn more about the case, please continue; if not, how about you check out another tutorial.

 ---